 • Guidelines for Supporting Sexual and Gender Diversity in Schools Equal Opportunity Commission of Western Australia

-A non-specific care plan HSP110 (DOC 166KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people with requiring support in education and care services.
+An emotional wellbeing care plan HSP400 (DOC 111KB) may be completed by a health professional in consultation with parents or legal guardians for children and young people with requiring support in education and care services.

 Health support agreement

 A health support agreement HSP120 (DOC 243KB) and safety and risk management plan HSP121 (DOC 147KB) may be completed where a parent indicates their child requires additional support and assistance.
 There does not need to be a care plan completed by a health professional in place.
 The support agreement is completed by the parent and education or care service to document specific risk minimisation strategies, individualised management and treatment for the child in the context of the education or care service.

 Education and care services must take reasonable steps to eliminate discrimination on the basis of sexual orientation, gender identity or intersex status.
 Education and care services must support same sex attracted, gender diverse, transgender and intersex children by:

 - providing a positive, supportive and respectful environment